-The following table sets forth, as of March 17, 2023, certain information regarding our directors and executive officers who are responsible for overseeing the management of our business.
+The following table sets forth, as of October 20, 2022, certain information regarding our directors and executive officers who are responsible for overseeing the management of our business.

-- Mr. Adam (Xin) He was appointed Interim Chairman of the Board effective as of October 3, 2022. - Mr. Xuefeng (XF) Chen was appointed Global CEO effective as of November 27, 2022 and was appointed as a director of the Board on December 27, 2022. - Ms. Yun Han was appointed as Chief Accounting Officer and Interim Chief Financial Officer of the Company on October 22, 2022, effective as of October 25, 2022. - Mr. Chad Chen was appointed as a director of the Board on October 27, 2022.
-Mr. Jie Sheng was appointed as a director of the Board on December 18, 2022.
-Ms. Ke Sun was appointed as a director of the Board on January 25, 2023.
-Ms. Li Han was appointed as a director of the Board on March 13, 2023. - (1) Member of the Audit Committee - (2) Member of the Nominating and Corporate Governance Committee - (3) Member of the Compensation Committee - (4) Member of the Finance and Investment Committee
+- \ Mr. Adam (Xin) He was appointed Interim Chairman of the Board effective as of Ms. Swenson's resignation on October 3, 2022. - \\ Ms. Yun Han was appointed as Chief Accounting Officer and Interim Chief Financial Officer of the Company on October 22, 2022, effective as of October 25, 2022. - \\\ Mr. Chad Chen was appointed as a director of the Board on October 27, 2022. - (1) Member of the Audit Committee - 2) Member of the Nominating and Corporate Governance Committee - (3) Member of the Compensation Committee - (4) Member of the Finance and Investment Committee